In this video, we will go over hashSets and hashes that are used with hashSets,

 """

-nb.renderPlans["nbCode"] = @["highlightCode"] # default partial automatically escapes output (code is escaped when highlighting)
+nb.renderPlans["nbCode"] = @["highlightCode"] # default partial automatically escapes output (code is escaped when highlighting)# how to add a ToCvar

 newNbBlock("nbText", false, nb, nbToc, ""):